walterhiggins/WMPJS/book-outline.md

 Minecraft Plugins lead a busy life behind the scenes.
 A typical large public server might have many minecraft plugins installed and some or all of those plugins might be turned on or off while the server is running.
 All Plugins are *loaded* automatically when the server starts up and all plugins are *unloaded* automatically just before the server shuts down.
 During the server session, the administrator might *reload* plugins using the *reload* command which will cause all plugins to be unloaded and then loaded again, while the server is running.
 This is usually the best way for an administrator to add new plugins as it means the server does not have to be taken down.
 Plugins are executable code which add behaviour and settings to the game.
 Plugins often have to manage *data*, player preferences, settings and so on.
 What happens to that data when the plugin is loaded and unloaded?
 This is the question we'll answer in the coming sections.

 ### Chat colors
 In this chapter we're going to add a new command to the game so that players can choose the color they'd like to use in chat messages.
 Players will be able to choose from among over a dozen colors.
 We want the player's choice of color to be saved so that when the server shuts down and is started up again, the same color is chosen for that player.
 The new command will be called */jsp chatcolor* and will support TAB-completion so that when the player hits the TAB key a list of colors will be displayed.
-We've encountered the */jsp* command before in chapter @@chapter{leaderboard}.
+We've encountered the */jsp* command before in chapter @@chapter{chapter-11}.
 This commmand is a prefix (something which is added at the start) for new custom commands.

 ### TAB completion for custom commands
 One of the nice things about issuing commands at the in-game or server console prompt in Minecraft is TAB completion - the ability to have the program fill in the remaining parts of a command without you having to type the entire command yourself.
 You can create your own custom commands which support TAB completion quite easily in Javascript.
 Let's create an example command at the in-game prompt which avails of TAB completion.
 This custom command will be called *jsp icecream* and will prompt the player to enter a flavor when the TAB key is hit.
 The first thing we need to do is say what the possible flavors can be.
 We'll do this by creating an array called *flavors*: